T

 Housed in a former Beaux-Arts railway station, this museum boasts an exceptional collection of Impressionist and Post-Impressionist masterpieces by artists like Monet, Manet, Degas, Renoir, and Van Gogh.

-• Don't miss the view through the giant clock face on the top floor.
+• Don't miss the giant clock window on the top floor for a unique view of the Seine and the Louvre.

 3. Afternoon